 When it comes to sofas, most anything goes with tufting.
-While it’s usually somewhat flat – in keeping with a streamlined silhouette — many contemporary seating styles are heavily padded and deeply buttoned.
+While it’s usually somewhat flat – in keeping with a streamlined silhouette — many tufted modern sofas are heavily padded and deeply buttoned.
 Early on, mid-century modern furniture showed restraint when it came to buttons and folds.
 One of the most elegant examples of this style I’ve found is the white beauty [top] designed in 1942 by Danish architect Vilhelm Lauritzen for the headquarters of the national Danish broadcasting company in Copenhagen (currently occupied by the Royal Danish Academy of Music).
 Based on the Greek klismos form with a gently curved and tufted back, it has a beech frame, wool upholstery and leather-covered buttons.
 Something of a masterpiece, it sold at a Phillips Gallery Important Nordic Design auction in London, 2011 for about $120,000.

 A sweet, pink Swedish sofa from the 1960s looks as fresh today as it must have back during the Mad Men era.
 Another vintage gem, this “Lilla Paradiset” settee has been reupholstered but the teak legs and frame are original.
 A modern version is made by Gubi, in Denmark.